Working with Your Healthcare Provider

 The suggestions below are based on publications by the Agency of Healthcare Research and Quality and The Joint Commission.
 Note that these are general guidelines for anyone and are not specific to people with ILD.

-- Bring someone with you.
+- Take someone with you.
 A friend, family member, or other caregiver may be able to help by taking notes, scheduling appointments, and by giving the healthcare provider another point of view on how you are living with your disease

 - Follow up with your healthcare provider.
 If you need further explanation about your condition or instructions for care once you get home, talk with your healthcare provider.
 Also, ask about the results of any tests your healthcare provider may have performed and any next steps you need to take.
 Always call your healthcare provider if your symptoms get worse